 Publicly quoted securities are subject to a relatively high degree of price volatility.
-It may be anticipated that the quoted market for the common shares of the Company will be subject to market trends generally, notwithstanding any potential success of the Company's projects, and there may be significant fluctuations in the price of the Company's common shares.
+It may be anticipated that the quoted market for the common shares of Amerigo will be subject to market trends generally, notwithstanding any potential success of the Company's projects, and there may be significant fluctuations in the price of Amerigo's common shares.

-Shares Reserved For Future Issuance
+Shares Reserved for Future Issuance

-The Company has reserved shares for issuance in respect of stock options granted to date.
-The Company may also enter into commitments in the future which could result in the issuance of additional common shares, and the Company may grant share purchase warrants and additional stock options.
-Any issue of shares reserved for future issuance may result in dilution to the existing shareholdings of the holders of Company shares.
+Amerigo has reserved shares for issuance in respect of stock options granted to date and may also enter into commitments in the future which could result in the issuance of additional common shares, and Amerigo may grant share purchase warrants and additional stock options.
+Any issue of shares reserved for future issuance may result in dilution to the existing shareholdings of the holders of Amerigo shares.